If you’re looking to launch a crowdfunding campaign then you probably understand the importance of collecting email subscribers prior to launching.

 How to actually build one of these pages

-Okay, so now that you have learned what goes on a high converting landing page, You are probably wondering how the heck do I build this…
+You now have the knowledge what content goes on a high converting landing page.
+But, you are probably wondering, “how the heck do I build this…?”

-Most website builders will have the option to build a landing page similar to the ones which I have shown above.
-If you have yet to start building a page or looking for new solution I would recommend two technologies.
+Most website builders have a specific landing page option similar to the ones which I have shown above.
+If you have yet to start building a page or looking for a new solution, I would recommend two technologies.

-Thrive leads is a word press plug-in which allows you to quickly build landing pages.
-They have a large selection of prebuilt landing pages which are easy to customize.
+Thrive Leads is a WordPress plug-in which allows you to quickly build landing pages.
+They have a large selection of prebuilt templates which are easy to customize.

 You can use the plug-in in conjunction with your existing theme.
-It does have a one time cost but if you are running a landing page for a few months it’s probably worth it.
+It does have a one-time cost but if you are running a landing page for a few months then it’s probably worth it.

 You can easily create one of their landing pages in less than an hour.

 They also offer a slew of great email integrations.
-One of the issues was Strikingly as they do not have good immigration so you will have to manually download the emails and upload them to an email client.
+This feature is lacking in Strikingly, as they do not have good integration.
+You will have to manually download the emails and upload them to an email client.

 The screenshots from the landing page above were built on Strikingly.
-The editor is easy to use and I have included the modules which I used to build the landing page above.
+Their editor is easy to use and I have included the modules which I used to build the landing page above.

 What to do with your emails

 Once you collect the emails you need to make sure that you are nurturing them.
-If it is weeks or months until your campaign kicks off make sure to keep them updated.
-About a week before your campaign launches make sure to tell your supporters the date that you have decided on.
+If there are weeks or months before your campaign kicks off, make sure to keep your potential backers updated.
+About a week before your campaign launches, be sure to announce to your supporters the launch date.

 The entire purpose of building an email list before launch is so you can quickly build momentum on launch day.

-I hope the senatorial has been helpful in how to create a landing page for your crowdfunding campaign.
-These strategies will work for IndieGogo or Kickstarter.
+I hope the editorial has been helpful as you create a landing page for your crowdfunding campaign.
+These strategies will work on IndieGoGo or Kickstarter.